tldr-pages/tldr/pages/common/gitlint.md

 `gitlint --help`

-- The range of commits to lint.:
+- The range of commits to lint:

 `gitlint --commits {{single_refspec_argument}}`